profabubakar/simple_shell/README.md

-This is a readme for simple shell
+This is a readme for ALX 0x16-simple_shell project